Finding Your Mission. Discovering Your Passion. Making Changes Over Time. by Krista Marie Moore

 And now I feel that I am a new creation as well.
 God planted me, and he worked a miracle in me, to turn what was dying into something new and beautiful.
 Something kind, gentle and soft; and also, strong, majestic and lasting.

-Thank you God for sharing your garden with me.
+Thank you, God, for sharing your garden with me.
 I hope I have done you proud.
 I feel overwhelming gratitude for the life bestowed onto me, and for the work I do.
 Thank you.
 And thank you for the loved ones who have loved me along, and sculpted, along with you, my character into something closer to you.
 Amen.

 If you are in need of a new garden, a new lease on life, begin by asking for God’s help.
 He will either send you people, tools, or the will to decide to do things differently yourself.
 Whatever way you go, begin now.
-And each day, each season, you will see where you are grow into where you want to go!
+And each day, each season, you will see where you are growing into where you want to go!

-From A Daily Book of Miracles by Krista M. Moore
+“Tell the Truth” From A Daily Book of Miracles by Krista M. Moore

 Daily Miracle Message